 Finding a reliable high risk merchant account is critical for businesses that face stricter underwriting, higher fees, or frequent account declines.
 High risk classification can stem from industry type, business model, chargeback history, or regulatory requirements.
-To help you identify the best fit, I evaluated leading high risk merchant account providers based on pricing, features, reliability, and approval flexibility.
+To help you identify the best fit, we evaluated leading high risk merchant account providers based on pricing, features, reliability, and approval flexibility.

 The table below highlights the top options and the types of businesses each provider is best suited for.